percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 An advantage of switched conferencing is that media distribution devices can be more easily deployed on general-purpose computing hardware, including virtualized environments in private and public clouds.
 Deploying conference resources in a public cloud environment might introduce a higher security risk.
 Whereas traditional conference resources were usually deployed in private networks that were protected, cloud-based conference resources might be viewed as less secure since they are not always physically controlled by those who use them.
 Additionally, there are usually several ports open to the public in cloud deployments, such as for remote administration, and so on.

 This document defines a solution framework wherein media privacy is ensured by making it impossible for an media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
 At the same time, the framework allows for the media distribution device to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
-The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distribution device using a key that is independent from the media encryption and authentication key(s) and is unique to each participating endpoint.
+The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distribution device using a unique key per endpoint that is independent from the key for media encryption and authentication.

 A goal of this document is to define a framework for enhanced privacy in RTP-based conferencing environments while utilizing existing security procedures defined for RTP with minimal enhancements.